callumLove/F-16-ICP-Button-Box/README.md

 This project seeks to document my progress on building a F-16 ICP (Integrated Control Panel) for use in DCS.

 <br>
 My approach relies on using 3 arduino pro micro boards connected via their ic2 allowing for only 1 usb for output rather than 3.
-There is an oppertunity to use a board with more GPIO like a bluepill board however, with my limited electrical engineering ability it was easier to just use the arduinos.
+There is an oppertunity to use a board with more GPIO like a bluepill board or use a GPIO expander like the mpc23017 however, with my limited electrical engineering ability it was easier to just use the arduinos.

 <br>